Example Calories Burned

 Frequently Asked Questions

-The calories burned walking 2 hours depends on your weight and pace.
-A 70kg person walking at a moderate 4.5 km/h pace will burn approximately 480-520 calories in 2 hours.
-If you walk faster at 6 km/h, you could burn up to 700 calories.
-Heavier individuals burn more calories - someone weighing 90kg might burn 650-900 calories during the same 2-hour walk.
-Use our calculator above to get your personalized estimate!
+Walking for 2 hours daily varies significantly by body weight and pace.
+A 70kg person walking at moderate pace (4.5 km/h) burns approximately 480-520 calories in 2 hours.
+Faster walking at 6 km/h increases the burn to 650-700 calories per session.
+Heavier individuals (90kg) burn 650-900 calories during the same 2-hour walk.
+For accurate personalized calculations, use our calculator above!

-To calculate calories burned walking accurately, you need three key pieces of information: your body weight, walking duration, and walking speed.
 Our calculator uses the scientifically-proven MET formula: Calories = MET value × weight (kg) × time (hours).
-Different walking speeds have different MET values - from 2.0 for slow walking to 6.0 for very fast walking.
-Simply enter your details in our calculator for instant, accurate results!
+Different walking speeds have specific MET values: slow walking (2.0), moderate pace (3.5), brisk walking (4.3), and fast walking (6.0).
+Simply input your details for instant, personalized results!